Soamsawali: Personal life

 After her divorce from the crown prince, the king, by royal proclamation, gave her a new title on 12 August 1991.
 Her official full title became Phra Worarachathinatdamat (พระวรราชาทินัดดามาตุ), meaning the mother of the king's first grandchild (translated into English as The Princess Mother of the King's First Grandchild).
 She thus retained her title as princess and remains a member of the Thai royal family.
 In 2019, she was granted a new title and the higher rank of "Krom Ma Meun" by King Vajiralongkorn.

 Princess Soamsawali has an adopted daughter, Siraphatchara Sophatcharamani or Bai Phlu.

-On August 27, 2018, Princess Soamsawali was admitted to the Chulalongkorn Hospital for treatment of a swollen shin of the right leg, which was diagnosed as a tissue infection.
+On 27 August 2018, Princess Soamsawali was admitted to the Chulalongkorn Hospital for treatment of a swollen shin of the right leg, which was diagnosed as a tissue infection.
 Her condition improved after being receiving medication until she experienced weakness in her right hand.
 In 2019, she suffered a brain hemorrhage and was admitted to Chulalongkorn Hospital for medical treatment.

+She resides at Thewet Palace (Wang Thewet).